Epistemic-Temporal-Integrity-protocol/E-TIP_published_v1/README.md

 <div class="section">
 <h2>2.
 Design Positioning</h2>
 <p>
-ETIP is a post-blockchain system, but more importantly, it is post-heavy infrastructure.
+ETIP is a post-blockchain system, and also post-heavy infrastructure.
 </p>
 <p>
 It keeps what mattered — chaining, fingerprinting, external witnessing — and removes what did not: consensus overhead, global coordination, and energy-intensive operation.